SofaChasaniWibisono-source/SofaChasaniWibisono-source/README.md

 ---

 ## 📊 About Me
-Information Systems student at Universitas Ahmad Dahlan & Data Enthusiast.
-Passionate about analytics, currently transitioning my skills from Data Analysis to Data Science, Machine Learning, and Intelligent Systems.
+An analytical mind passionate about turning raw data into actionable insights.
+Currently an Information Systems student at Universitas Ahmad Dahlan, actively expanding my horizon from Data Analysis into Data Science and Machine Learning.
+I love uncovering hidden patterns, building predictive models, and telling stories through data.

-- 🔭 **Current Focus:** Data Analytics, Predictive Modeling, and Computer Vision.
+- 🔭 **Current Focus:** Data Analytics & Computer Vision.
-- 🌱 **Learning Journey:** Machine Learning frameworks, Deep Learning, and Database Management.
+- 🌱 **Learning Journey:** Predictive Modeling, Deep Learning, and Advanced Databases.
 - ⚡ **Fun Fact:** I look at rows and columns, but I see stories and future trends.

 ---